Frequently Asked Questions

 Do you have policies around key issues?

-Yes, in addition to our Child Protection Policy and Complaints policy, YWAM MS has a number of other policies around other key issues, such as Privacy, Non-Development Activity, Transparency and Conflict of Interest.
-A full list of policies can be accessed here:
+Yes, in addition to our Child Protection Policy and Complaints policy, YWAM MS has a number of other policies around other key issues.
+These policies can be accessed below:

 How do I give my feedback?